automorph-org/automorph/docs/Quickstart.md

 // Configure JSON-RPC HTTP & WebSocket server to listen on port 9000 for requests to '/api' val server = Default.rpcServer(9000, "/api")

-// Expose the server API implementation to be accessible remotely val apiServer = server.bind(api)
+// Expose the server API implementation to be called remotely val apiServer = server.bind(api)

 Await.ready(for {